Jury nearly complete for Chauvin trial; major rulings loom - WTMJ

 Former officer Derek Chauvin is charged with murder and manslaughter in the May 25 death of Floyd, a Black man who was declared dead after Chauvin, who is white, pressed his knee against his neck for about nine minutes.
 Floyd’s death, captured on bystander video, set off weeks of sometimes-violent protests across the country and led to a national reckoning on racial justice.

 Hennepin County Judge Peter Cahill was to rule Friday on Chauvin attorney Eric Nelson ‘s motion to halt or move the trial due to concerns that the settlement had tainted the jury pool.
-But Cahill denied similar motions last year, and the settlement didn’t emerge as a major factor in juror questioning.
+But Cahill denied similar motions last year, and though some potential jurors were dismissed because they said news of the settlement would influence them, others were seated after saying either they hadn’t heard of it or could set it aside.

 A likely bigger issue was Floyd’s 2019 arrest, just a year before his fatal encounter with Chauvin.